 Prudent or not?

-The most interesting finding related to levels of optimism: a little optimism is a financial asset, while excessive optimism can work against financial success, the researchers said.
+The most interesting finding related to levels of optimism: a little optimism is definitely a financial asset, while excessive optimism can work against financial success, the researchers said.
 “Moderate optimists seem to have prudent financial habits, while extreme optimists do not,” they wrote.
 Moderate optimists are more likely to pay off their credit card balances and have long planning horizons.
 Extreme optimists have shorter horizons and are less likely to save money.

 They also found that moderate optimists are more likely to work harder and less likely to be day traders in stocks.
 However, extreme optimists are more likely to work fewer hours, and hold a larger proportion of individual stocks in their portfolios.
 Moderate optimists may have better self control: they have more liquid assets, and are less likely to smoke, than are extreme optimists.